 “Pack testers and samples.
 When you buy your full-size products, ask for samples too—they’ll usually give you some, especially if you’re buying from a nicer line.
 (For example, if you’re buying a $300 jar of LaPrairie, they're not going to balk at a request for smaller samples.)” — Deven

-“I’m not sure where I learned this trick (Reddit probably, where I pick up most of my weird beauty tips), but I swear I’ve saved many an eye shadow, blush, and powder because of it.
+“I’m not sure where I learned this trick (Reddit has some of the weirdest beauty tips), but I swear I’ve saved many an eye shadow, blush, and powder because of it.
 Basically, I stick a cotton ball (or cotton pad, if it’s a round and flat shape, like a blush or pressed powder) on top of all of my nicer makeup products and then snap the lid closed.
 The cotton is supposed to act as a cushion so the pressed powder formula inside doesn’t shatter if it gets jostled around.
 Trust me, nothing is worse than opening your suitcase after a long trip and staring into a bag of shattered makeup (the pain is as fresh as yesterday).” — Faith

 “I always save the containers from my old empty trial and tester-size products.
 You can easily wash them out; then refill and use them again with different products.” — Deven